uclaacm/learning-lab-crash-course-su20/02-intermediate-css/README.md

 * `relative`: the reference point is where the content area would be normally, i.e. before using `top`, `right`, `bottom`, and `left`.
 In our example, this would shift our element 30 pixels down, and 45 to the right.
 * `fixed`: the reference point is the **viewport**, which is a fancy name for the edge of the browser.
 In our example, our element would be 30 pixels down and 45 to the right of the top-left corner of the screen, and it'll stay there **even when we scroll**.
-* `absolute`: the reference point is the entire document (imagine if we had a very large monitor that could hold the entire webpage, no matter what).
+* `absolute`: the reference point is the first parent that has `position` not equal to `static` (choosing the entire document if needed).
 In our example, our element would be 30 pixels down and 45 to the right of the top-left corner of the top of the page, and will move away as we scroll.

 These are harder to demonstrate with screenshots, so we recommend that you visit [this W3Schools Demo](https://www.w3schools.com/css/css_positioning.asp) for more information!